 If we can’t do it down the OBD Port, the ECU can be removed to do the same process as above.
 This can be a little more time consuming, therefore more expensive and you should check with us if this is likely to effect any warranty you have.

 We can guarantee nothing on the Software side will change, unless it’s reprogrammed by someone else (or a dealer).
 We can’t give you any warranty on your car, simply because we only see the car for a small amount of time, and you’re responsible for it’s maintenance.
 Just like the MOT, you can pass one day and a component fail the next day and we can’t accept responsibility for that.
-If you’re not sure of the health of your car, in most cases owning a car for a few months beforehand, and a few regular services with a good mechanic checking each time should highlight anything obvious.
-That said, it wouldn’t make sense to 100% check every single component of the engine and if you’re really not sure about it – then don’t do it.
+In most cases issues can be avoided by owning a car for a few months beforehand, with regular servicing by a good mechanic, who will thoroughly check over any issues and highlight anything needing fixed.
+Bear in mind it also wouldn’t make sense to 100% check every single component of the engine – the labour cost would be astronomical!
+Finally, if you’re really not sure about it – then don’t do it.

-Generally, for Stage 1 we don’t NEED to Dyno each one.
+Generally, for Stage 1 we don’t need to Dyno each one.
 When your car was originally sold, the Dealer wouldn’t have Dyno’d it to check it, in the same way we don’t.
-We set all variants of each vehicle up the same way, this consistency is what creates a reliable product.
-Of course, if you want to Dyno your car to see the figures that’s why it’s there.
+Two vehicles with the exact same engine will both be set up the same way, this consistency is what creates a reliable product.
+Of course, if you want to Dyno your car to see the figures – that’s why it’s there.
 Check when booking to find out what this cost is for your car.